Harbour Information

 If the Marina store can't supply your needs for provisioning you have to take a cab to any of the large supermarkets on the outskirts of town.
 These include a Tescos and Morrison's.
 The town itself isn't so far, but still a short cab ride.
 Here you will find a reasonable range of shops and banks etc.

-Trailer Sailers can launch into Holyhead harbour from the ramp belonging to Holyhead Sailing Club.
+Trailer Sailors can launch into Holyhead harbour from the ramp belonging to Holyhead Sailing Club.
 This gives access a half the tidal range with a charge of £10 for non-members.
 Water-skiing is permitted offshore, but speed limits are enforced within the harbour.

 History